dionsnoeijen/sexy-field.dionsnoeijen.nl/_posts/2017-10-12-getting-started.md

 The create or update config is merged with the all config before the form is rendered.

 Now we can start creating the remaining fields.
-Let's start witht the fields for the author.
+Let's start with the fields for the author.

 ``` yml
 # app/config/sexy-field/author/field/authorFirstName.yml